datadavev/pyTBSHACL/README.md

 ## Status

-Currently (2019-08-12) an initial draft implementation, tested on OS X only.
+Version 0.0.1 (2019-08-21):

+Initial complete implementation.
+Shape files must be in turtle, data files may be in any RDF format supported by RDFLib.
+Output in turtle, plain text, or json.
+Tested on OS X only.

 ## Installation